PX4/PX4-Devguide/en/uavcan/notes.md

 They can also be used independently from Pixhawk hardware in order to test a node or manually control UAVCAN enabled ESCs.

+### UAVCAN devices dont get node ID/FW doesn't update

+PX4 requires an SD card for UAVCAN node allocation and firmware upgrade (both of which happen during boot).
+Check that there is a (working) SD card present and reboot.